Securities and Exchange Commission

 We requested that the Suppliers furnish us with a completed CMRT, in some cases at a product level.
-We sent CMRT requests to 7,823 Suppliers.
-We received responses covering 98% of our total spend with those Suppliers for 2018.
+We determined there were 7,841 in-scope Suppliers for our calendar year 2019 reporting period.
+We received responses covering 98% of our total spend with those Suppliers for 2019.

 The CMRTs received from the Suppliers were reviewed for completeness, accuracy, consistency and against the red flags that we developed internally.

-As part of our review, we reviewed the smelters and refiners identified to us by the Suppliers against the list of Conformant smelters and refiners published by the RMI.
+As part of our review, we reviewed the smelters and refiners identified to us by the Suppliers against the list of Conformant and Active smelters and refiners published by the RMI.